serverless/serverless/docs/providers/aws/guide/functions.md

     url: true
 ```

-Alternatively, you can configure it as an object with the `authorizer` and/or `cors` properties.
+Alternatively, you can configure it as an object, and provide values for `authorizer`, `cors` and `invokeMode` options.

 The `authorizer` property can be set to `aws_iam` to enable AWS IAM authorization on your function URL.

 ```yaml
 functions: